binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 _Todo_

-### Management of Application Secrets {#web-applications-ssm-identify-risks-management-of-application-secrets}
+### Management of Application Secrets {#web-applications-countermeasures-management-of-application-secrets}

 Secure password management within applications is a case of doing what you can, often relying on obscurity and leaning on other layers of defence to make it harder for compromise.
 Like many of the layers already discussed in the previous chapters.